Breast Implant Revision

 Additionally, a patient with very little breast tissue will benefit from changing breast implant type to a silicone implant instead of a saline implant as illustrated below.

 This patient underwent a subglandular (above the muscle) augmentation and several subsequent revisions by an outside surgeon prior to presenting to Destin Plastic Surgery.
-At our office, she underwent an endoscopic implant exchange from over the muscle to under the muscle.
+At our office, she underwent an endoscopic implant exchange from over the muscle to under the muscle by Dr. Ennis.
 Note the tremendous improvement in the shape and contour of her breast in the bottom row of photo.

 This patient also underwent a subglandular (above the muscle) augmentation and subsequent revisions by an outside surgeon prior to presenting to Destin Plastic Surgery.
-Here, she underwent an implant exchange from over the muscle to under the muscle.
+Here, she underwent an implant exchange from over the muscle to under the muscle by Dr. Ennis.
 Note the tremendous improvement in the shape and contour of her breast in the bottom row of photos after the revision.

 Bottoming Out or "Double Bubble"